 For this installation method, the factory in canister regulator is bypassed.
 This requires dropping the tank and bypassing the factory 60psi regulator.
 When the canister is removed, open the canister and clip off zip ties holding the clips on the regulator.
 Now open the regulator to expose ball and spring tab, next remove ball and spring tab, then clip fuel diverter back on and re-install canister.

-This will have two different ways to get a boost/vacuum signal to the rear mounted ZZP regulator.
-You can either use the factory EVAP line for a boost/vac line, or it can come with a reel of flexible steel tubing that you can run from the engine, all the way to the back where the regulator is located.
+It comes with a reel of flexible steel tubing that you can run from the engine, all the way to the back where the regulator is located.